 Grayse is a modern collection of specialty separates designed to dress women who love quality, luxury, and style.
 This is the Gray's first time collaborating since their departure from St. John Knits almost a decade ago.

 Most of the collection is produced at the company's headquarters in Irvine, California.
-The duo places a high value on timeless style.
+The duo places a high value on empowering women to feel confidant, glamorous, sexy and edgy.
 Each piece is designed with attention to detail, carefully fitted to ensure the most flattering silhouette.

-The collection features Sequined and embellished tops and dresses, Italian silk printed tunics, and exquisitely detailed leather jackets.
+The collection features embellished tops and dresses, delicately sequined leggings and gowns, and exquisitely detailed leather jackets.
 Grayse has three retail boutiques and is carried online at www.grayseofficial.com

 Internationally Renowned for her Classic Knit Designs